daxcay/ImageDuplicateFinder/README.md

   - ### Image path

-    Got to your image folder and copy its path and paste it in the input.
+    Got to your image folder and copy it as a path and paste it in the input box.

+    > **Note**: Make sure images names have no spaces.

   - ### Setting Euclidean Similarity Threshold (`esimilarity_threshold`)